 The program prides itself in its ability to prepare players to not only have successful high school careers, but also the ability to compete at the collegiate level.
-Under head coach Dave Dykeman, Cheshire Academy has produced 77 college football players in the last seven years.
+Under head coach Dave Dykeman, Cheshire Academy has produced 90 college football players in the last eight years.
 Those players have gone on to play at Alabama, Harvard, high-academic Division III institutions and others colleges.

-The Cats play a highly competitive schedule which includes other regional powers such as Choate, The Hun School of Princeton and Deerfield Academy.
+The Cats play a highly competitive schedule in the new Northeast Prep Football Conference.
 The Cats play home games at Simosa Field and student-athletes also have access to the school’s Simosa Strength and Conditioning Room.
 Cheshire Academy also fields a junior varsity football team.

 A strong commitment to success has propelled the Cats to two Colonial League titles, and four New England Bowl championships in recent years.